SMI/StructuredReports/doc/anonymisation.md

 ```

 The pattern is a python regex but note that as it's in JSON it needs a
-double backslash.
+double backslash so things like `\b` for boundary should be written `\\b`.

 Note that the regex will be searched in fragments of
 the document, not the whole document and not necessarily sentences.
 (In fact it may be whole sections defined by `working_fields`).
 This
 has implications for anchors such as `^` and `$`, and `multiline`.